lisawilliams/auto-mom-front/checklist.md

 3. Confirm that front-end is updated. *DONE*
 4. Wake up Heroku dyno (run heroku restart at command line)
 5. Follow directions [here](https://git.generalassemb.ly/ga-wdi-boston/rails-heroku-setup-guide) to push code to the Heroku app.
-6. Confirm that Heroku settings are correct.
+6. Confirm that Heroku settings are correct. *DONE*
-7. Confirm that server is running via logs in Heroku's Web UI.
+7. Confirm that server is running via logs in Heroku's Web UI. *DONE*
-8. Change to .production in config.apiOrigins.
+8. Change to .production in config.apiOrigins. *DONE*
-9. Sign up a new user.
+9. Sign up a new user. *DONE*
-10. Test that the request ran on backend with appropriate HTTP status code.
+10. Test that the request ran on backend with appropriate HTTP status code. *DONE*
-11. Check that new user exists in Heroku DB.
+11. Check that new user exists in Heroku DB. *DONE*

+See Starting Up Local & Public Apps below for information on how to start & run the production versions of the front and back end of the AutoMom app.

 ## Upcoming